PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 - all is ready!
 Now you commited changes to GitHub

 # Steb by step for Papirus Dark
+**work/Papirus-Dark** have only monochrome icons with another CSS style.

 - initially draw icons for **work/Papirus** and run scrip from **tools** run_on_dirs.sh
 - copy files to **work/Papirus-Dark** directory, use script copy-to-dark.sh
 - go to **work/Papirus-Dark directory** and run script colors-for-dark.sh